lploc94/flutter_orchestrator/book/chapters/07_best_practices.md

 > *"Rules are for the obedience of fools and the guidance of wise men."* — Douglas Bader

-This chapter provides practical guidelines for implementing the architecture successfully.
+This chapter provides practical guidelines, golden rules, and structured advice to help your team implement the Flutter Orchestrator architecture successfully.

 ---

 ## 7.1.
 The Golden Rules

+Every architecture has its non-negotiable rules.
+These are ours.

 ### ✅ DO